 It’s been a while but our latest edition of Crate Capers comes from Nice, on the south coast of France.

 As unpopular as this may sound, I don’t like London.
-It’s too crowded, too expensive and continuously grey no matter what season you’re in.
-The only reason I’ve visited in the past 7 years is for the record shops in Soho but since moving to Nottingham, I’ve only managed one jaunt to the capital’s vinyl centre.
-It used to be my favourite place to crate dig… until this week.
-Having just come back from a holiday on the Côte d’Azur, the epicentre of my record love has shifted X miles south to the coastal city of Nice and one shop in particular.
+It’s too crowded, too expensive, and continuously grey no matter what season you’re in.
+The only reason I’ve visited in the past 7 years is for the record shops in Soho.
+But since moving to Nottingham, I’ve only managed one jaunt to the capital’s vinyl centre.
+It used to be my favourite place to crate dig.
+Until this week.
+Having just come back from a holiday on the Côte d’Azur, the epicentre of my record love has shifted to the city of Nice and one shop in particular.

 Sonic Import lies a few minutes walk from the main shopping road that runs through the centre of the city, away from the hustle and bustle of the tourists.
 The floor space is minimal but the diverse selection in the crates nullifies this completely.
-The store’s owner Frederic is without doubt the nicest man you could ever meet; a reserved man with a fine taste in music both on sale and playing from the shop speakers.
+The store’s owner, Frederic, is without doubt the nicest man you could ever meet.
+He’s a reserved man with a fine taste in music both on sale and playing from the shop speakers.
 Prices are more than reasonable and genres range from hard rock to soul funk and a plethora of electronic/indie artists I’d never even heard of.
-But arguably the highlight of my visit was meeting Frederic’s beautiful Petit Berbaçon.
-When my partner and I weren’t digging through the crates, we were playing with our new canine friend and it rounded off a thoroughly enjoyable visit.
+But arguably the highlight of my visit was meeting Frederic’s beautiful Petit Brabançon named Pilou.
+When I wasn’t digging through the crates, I was playing with our new canine friend and it rounded off a thoroughly enjoyable visit.

-The second store we visited was situated a few streets away.
-Crazy Rhythm lived up to its title as shop is crammed full of vinyl, taking up any cat swinging space you might need (because of this, I’d highly recommended you come here before you do any kind of shopping on Rue Jean Medicin).
-The prices are moderate and bargains can be claimed if you know where to look.
-All genres are covered, as to be expected from this vast amounts of records inside.
+The second store I visited was a few streets away.
+Crazy Rhythm lived up to its name with vinyl crammed everywhere.
+I’d never recommend swinging a cat but you certainly couldn’t in there.
+But that was fine by me.
+The prices were moderate and bargains could be claimed if you knew where to look.
+All genres were covered, as expected from the breadth of their collection.
 No friendly dog here but that’s not really what you go crate digging for, is it?